chhjel/HealthCheck/README.md

 * For it to work you need to store a 2FA secret per user to validate the codes against.
 The secret must be a base32 string and can be generated using e.g. `HCMfaTotpUtil.GenerateOTPSecret()`.
 * Validate codes using the `HCMfaTotpUtil.ValidateTotpCode(userSecret, code)` method.
+* Enable on IntegratedLoginConfig easily by using the extension method `.EnableTOTP()`
 * Bitwarden and most authenticator apps supports TOTP and can be used to generate codes from the generated secret.

 ### MFA: WebAuthn/FIDO2